cancervariants/fusion-representation/docs/source/nomenclature.rst

 Gene Components
 @@@@@@@@@@@@@@@
-Gene components are used in coarse representation of gene fusions by constituent gene partners, and are generally aligned with previous recommendations on gene-gene fusion nomenclature as provided by HGNC [Bruford2021]_, with attention paid to additional considerations discussed in our response to this publication [Wagner2021]_.
+Gene components are used in coarse representation of gene fusions by constituent gene partners, and are generally aligned with previous recommendations on gene-gene fusion descriptions as provided by HGNC [Bruford2021]_, with attention paid to additional considerations discussed in our response to the HGNC recommendations [Wagner2021]_.
 The most common of these is the :ref:`specific-gene-component`, which is complemented by the :ref:`multiple-gene-component` (for :ref:`categorical-fusions`) and the :ref:`unknown-gene-component` (for :ref:`assayed-fusions`).

+In addition, description of read-through fusion transcripts at the gene level may be described with a hyphen instead of a double-colon, also in alignment with HGNC recommendations [Bruford2021]_.
+For example, a read-through of the INS gene to the IGF2 gene may be described as ``INS-IGF2`` in lieu of ``INS::IGF2``, indicating it as a read-through.

+.. note:: Rearranged genes can have newly adjacent partner genes with which they produce read-through transcripts.
+   Gene-level description of these read-through transcripts must use the standard double-colon syntax.

 .. _specific-gene-component: